jps2000/Cuirass-Ventilator/README.md

 The cuirass need however some refinement.
 It could be made from epoxy + glass fibre mats used for car repair .
 The sealing may be made from round foam material That is used as a swimming aid.
 See www.hayekmedical.com

+Questions or suggestions  are welcome and can be adressed in Issues